Kauwela 2024 Program Updates

 Kula Kiʻekiʻe (Gr.
 9-12) 8:00 a.m.
 3:00 p.m.

-While KS has a number of wonderful opportunities over the summer, if you choose to participate in Kauwela 2022, we ask that you commit to attending all session dates.
+While KS has a number of wonderful opportunities over the summer, if you choose to participate in Kauwela 2024, we ask that you commit to attending all session dates as designed for your keikis division.
 If you have other commitments this summer, including family trips, or athletic programs, we humbly ask you to consider other opportunities that best fit your summer schedule and time constraints.

 Program notification letters will be sent in early April.
-Waitlisted students are considered for enrollment through the end of May.
+Waitlisted students are considered for enrollment up to the start of the program.

 Kamehameha Schools reserves the right to cancel any course should enrollment fall below the minimum allowance or an instructor is unavailable.